matt5834/course-in-a-box/modules/start/_posts/2000-01-02-what-do-I-need.markdown

 ---
-title: What do I need for this course?
+title: What do I need?
 ---

 ##What do I need for this course?